TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformariadbservers/orcasmariadbconcurrentconnection-fairfax.md

       }
     }
   },
-  "displayLabel": "Increase the MariaDB server vCores", "additionalColumns": [],
+  "displayLabel": "Scale the MariaDB server to higher SKU", "additionalColumns": [],
-  "tip": "You can improve the query performance of your MariaDB database by increasing the server vCores."
+  "tip": "You can improve the query performance of your MariaDB database by scaling your server to a higher SKU."
 }
 ---